Bishop Heelan students will have all-classroom education; masks to be required inside

 While parents will be responsible for providing their students with face masks or coverings, schools will have backup, disposable masks for students who need them.

-The mask policy will be reviewed regularly in conjunction with the Center for disease Control and Prevention, Iowa Department of Health and Siouxland District Health Department recommendations, according Heelan President Dr. John Flanery.
+The mask policy will be reviewed regularly in conjunction with Centers for Disease Control and Prevention, Iowa Department of Health and Siouxland District Health Department recommendations, said Heelan President John Flanery.

 "We are cautiously optimistic about beginning the school year with on-site learning," Flanery said.
 "To meet this goal, we have planned for additional cleaning, social distancing, training, health and safety initiatives."